mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 Our app's main selling point was that users would never see spam videos.
 To achieve 100% recall with our classifier, we'd have to settle for around 45% precision -- an embarrassingly imprecise model that would result in thousands of benign videos being blocked daily.
 If we were comfortable with only catching 90% of spam, we could perhaps get up to 60% precision, but we'd still be blocking far too many videos as well as allowing spam through.

 ### Comparing models
 We go back to the drawing board, digging deep into the data to find better features associated with spam.
 We identify some promising trends and retrain our classifier.
-When we visualize the precision and recall versus classification threshold for our old and new models, we see something like the plot below; the solid lines are the old model and the dashed lines are the new.
+When we visualize the precision and recall versus classification threshold for our two models, we see something like the plot below; the solid lines are the old model and the dashed lines are the new.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/precision_vs_recall2.png" height="80%" width="80%">